curl/everything-curl/building-source.md

 made to build with, so users wanting to build with static libs mostly need to provide that list of libraries to link with.

+### Select TLS backend

+The configure based build offers the user to select from a wide variety of different TLS libraries when building.
+You select them by using the correct command line options.

+The default OpenSSL configure check will also detect and use BoringSSL or libressl.

+ - BoringSSL: - by default
+ - GnuTLS: `--without-ssl --with-gnutls`.
+ - NSS: `--without-ssl --with-nss`
+ - OpenSSL: - by default
+ - PolarSSL: `--without-ssl --with-polarssl`
+ - Wolfssl: `--without-ssl --with-wolfssl`
+ - libressl: - by default
+ - mbedTLS: `--without-ssl --with-mbedtls`
+ - schannel: `--without-ssl --with-winssl`
+ - secure transport: `--with-winssl --with-darwinssl`

+All the `--with-*` options also allow you to provide the install prefix so that configure will search for the specific library where you tell it to.

 ## CMake

 CMake is an alternative build method that works on most modern platforms,